kiwi974/blood_cells_classification/README.md

 # The Default Model

 The default model which will be taken as reference for this study is given by its tensorflow representation.
-It achieves 100% of accuracy on training, while reaching about 65% on testing.
+It achieves 100% of accuracy on training, while reaching about 65% on testing for grayscaled images, and 90% for colored images.

 ![reference_nn](https://user-images.githubusercontent.com/33846463/54516629-c5288a80-495f-11e9-97b1-573b3284b097.png)